sframe-wg/sframe/draft-ietf-sframe-enc.md

 that would need to be overcome.

-As discussed in {{application-context}}, there are two natural patterns for integrating SFrame into an application: applying SFrame per-frame or per-packet.
+As discussed in {{application-context}}, there are two natural patterns for integrating SFrame into an application: applying SFrame per frame or per packet.
-In RTP-based applications, applying SFrame per-packet means that the payload of each RTP packet will be an SFrame ciphertext, starting with an SFrame Header, as shown in {{sframe-packet}}.
-Applying SFrame per-frame means that different RTP payloads will have different formats: The first payload of a frame will contain the SFrame headers, and subsequent payloads will contain further chunks of the ciphertext, as shown in {{sframe-multi-packet}}.
+In RTP-based applications, applying SFrame per packet means that the payload of each RTP packet will be an SFrame ciphertext, starting with an SFrame header, as shown in {{sframe-packet}}.
+Applying SFrame per frame means that different RTP payloads will have different formats: the first payload of a frame will contain the SFrame headers, and subsequent payloads will contain further chunks of the ciphertext, as shown in {{sframe-multi-packet}}.